nickcervantes/Preside-CSS-Framework/README.md

 ## Notes and References

-* Use rem as font size unit and px as fallback.
+* Use rem as font size unit and px for fallback.
 * Responsive Table - https://css-tricks.com/responsive-data-tables/